BANGAUTOGLASS

 How do I handle my insurance claim?

 Whether your Genesis G90 rear windshield replacement is covered depends on your specific policy — typically comprehensive coverage handles glass damage, but coverage varies by carrier and deductible.
 If you haven't yet started the claim process, Bang AutoGlass can assist you in understanding the steps involved.
-We can't file the claim on your behalf, but we're happy to walk you through what to expect and help make the process less confusing.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What factors affect the total cost?